 Eligible Department of Defense federal civilians may be able to bypass the application process as well by opting in.

 3. Redeem miles or points for TSA Pre-Check

-There are a number of frequent flyer programs that allow you to use your points on TSA Pre-Check (or Global entry) so that you don’t have to put down any cash.
+There are a number of frequent flyer programs that allow you to use your points on TSA Pre-Check (or Global Entry) so that you don’t have to put down any cash.
 In many (if not all) cases, this type of redemption does not offer the best value for your miles/points so you may want to pass on it.

 Here are some examples of how you could use points for TSA Pre-Check in the past.
 Note that prices are subject to change: